JuliaLang/www.julialang.org/blog/2021/12/blogpost.md

 A table shuffle is definitely one of the most demanding operations that can be performed on a table, so that's why it was tackled early to evaluate whether the current technology stack makes it feasible to run such operations.

 In the following benchmarks, the performance of `groupby` (shuffle) and grouped `reduce` are put to the test.
-Other operations like `map` and `filter` are also available for the `GDTable` (grouped `DTable`), but they work in the same way if they were performed on a `DTable`, so previously shown benchmarks still apply.
+Other operations like `map` and `filter` are also available for the `GDTable` (grouped `DTable`), but they work in the same way as if they were performed on a `DTable`, so previously shown benchmarks still apply.

 The following benchmarks include results obtained in tests with varying `unique_values` counts, since the number of them directly affects the number of groups generated through the grouping operation.